saryuR/mat-table-boilerplate/README.md

 # Assesment

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.0.7 and node v12.22.3
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli).

 ## Development server